Vyral/base-template/_posts/2022-01-20-tulsa-looks-good-on-salt-yoga.md

 {% include pullquote.html %}

 **In our experience, all are welcome at SALT as well.
-It’s not intimidating or scary at all.&nbsp;**
+It’s not intimidating or scary at all\!&nbsp;**

 Exactly; one of our biggest priorities at SALT is to cultivate a welcoming environment.
 I remember the first time I walked into a yoga studio I thought, “What is this mysterious place?
 Who are these people?”
 We know it can be intimidating, but we don’t want that here.&nbsp;